 Designates weeks when cumulative total cases exceeded 10,000 Count Days.
-Exact dates and case counts given in column three; 1Source: lowa Department of Public Health; 2Percent positive is calculated by dividing the cases (cumulative total or weekly) by the number of tests (cumulative total or weekly) and multiplying the result by 100; 3On August 27th, the lowa Department of Public Health added the cumulative positive Covid-19 cases identified by antigen testing (1,377) to the state cumulative Covid-19 total cases identified by PCR (polymerase chain reaction) testing.
+Exact dates and case counts given in column three; 1Source: Iowa Department of Public Health; 2Percent positive is calculated by dividing the reported number of cases (cumulative total or weekly) by the reported number tested (cumulative total or weekly) and multiplying the result by 100; 3On August 27th, the Iowa Department of Public Health added the cumulative positive Covid-19 cases identified by antigen testing (1,377) to the state cumulative Covid-19 total cases identified by PCR (polymerase chain reaction) testing.
 Before August 27th, the reported state positive totals were based only on PCR testing.
 The data reported here for the week of August 22-August 28 reflect the totals with the added antigen cases even though those cases were from many previous weeks and months, not from just that week.